7 Effective Treadmill Workouts For Runners

 In this guide, we’ve created some of the most effective treadmill workouts for runners.
 Embrace the treadmill and give these a go!

-Benefits of Treadmill Workouts for Runners
+What Are The Benefits of Treadmill Workouts for Runners?

-• Effective Training: Research suggests that running on the treadmill can be an effective training tool for runners and does a good job replicating outdoor running, as long as the incline is set to 1% grade.
+- Effective Training: Research suggests that running on the treadmill can be an effective training tool for runners and does a good job replicating outdoor running on flat ground, as long as the incline is set to 1% grade.1Jones, A. M., & Doust, J. H. (1996).
+A 1% treadmill grade most accurately reflects the energetic cost of outdoor running.
+Journal of Sports Sciences, 14(4), 321–327. https://doi.org/10.1080/02640419608727717

 #1: 1-1-1-1 HIIT Treadmill Workout

-This is a challenging HIIT treadmill workout for runners training for the 5k or 10k.
+This is a challenging HIIT treadmill workout for runners training for the 5K or 10K.
 You can also use it for marathon training treadmill workouts because it’s a great way to keep your legs sharp.

 This HIIT treadmill running workout is great for building physical and mental stamina to handle faster paces for longer distances.
-It will also train your body to shift into faster gears when you are tired.
+It will also train your body to shift into faster gears when tired.

-The number of rounds that you should complete will depend on your training level and target race.
-Beginners can start with just one set after a warm-up and cool down, but experienced runners can work up to performing 4-8 complete rounds of the workout.
+Beginners can start with just one set after a warm-up and cool-down, but experienced runners can work up to performing 4-8 complete rounds of the workout.
 Each round takes 4 minutes.

 Begin with a 5-10 minute warm-up at a comfortable pace.